-The Universal Serial Bus, or well known as USB was introduced to the PC world in 1996 which dramatically simplified the connection between host computer and peripheral devices such as mice and keyboards, external hard drive or optical devices, Bluetooth and many more peripheral devices in the market.
+Universal Serial Bus, or USB, was introduced in 1996.
+It dramatically simplified the connection between host computers and peripheral devices like mice, keyboards, external drivers, and printers.

 Let's take a quick look on the USB evolution referencing to the table below.